nanakayjr/ring_local/README.md

 The Home Assistant integration now mirrors every MQTT topic exposed by the Ring-MQTT add-on for each enrolled camera.
 That means motion, ding, battery, Wi-Fi and any future metadata emitted under `ring/<camera_id>/#` become dedicated Home Assistant sensors automatically, keeping the integration in sync with everything Ring-MQTT publishes.

+- Newly discovered Ring cameras automatically appear as Home Assistant devices, and the integration pre-creates sensors for common Ring-MQTT topics even before the first payload arrives, so you no longer see “1 entity” placeholders.

 🧩 Future Enhancements

 On-device face recognition (embeddings database)